LeadcodeDev/Discord-bot-ts-template/docs/Commands.md

 cd App/src/commands
 ```

-Then create a new file, name it whatever you want.
+Then create a new file, name it whatever you want or use following command in your CLI :
+`node ace make:command command_name`

 #### Your first command